 The best way to start any weekend stay-over in a Joburg suburb – or any new destination for that matter – is with a decent plate of food.
-Head to the harvest table at Love Food on Ameshoff Street, an ear shot away from Clive van den Berg’s eland statue.
+Head to the harvest table at Love Food on Ameshoff Street, a stone’s throw away from Clive van den Berg’s eland statue.
 Take your time here and enjoy the hearty and healthy scenery.
-Love Food is the type of place where you feel invited to sit back, relax and enjoy a good meal with a fresh juice or decent double cap of cappuccino.
+Love Food is the type of place where you feel invited to sit back, relax and enjoy a good meal with a fresh juice or decent double-shot cappuccino.

+We’re staying at Once in Joburg while in Braams, so why not check in before you head out for the night?
 Braamfontein is the sneaker capital of South Africa, so slip into something comfy and let’s get the evening started on the right note, shall we?
-Once you’ve got your kicks kitted out, head to Anti Est. on de Beer Street for a little bit of alcohol to get the gears greased for a fun evening.
-Described as a “vibey hipster pub”, Anti Est. is the place to have a high ball or two, do some people watching and get the engines ready for a fun night ahead.
+Once you’ve got your kicks kitted out, head to The Immigrant Bar, which is located in the hotel, for a little bit of alcohol to get the gears greased for a fun evening.
+This vibey joint is great for a cocktail, some people watching and to get the engines ready for a fun night ahead.
 They do serve food but let’s keep that appetite building for the big, fat dinner we’re having later.

 You find yourself in the middle of Braamfontein on a Saturday afternoon.
 Where to go?
 Well, you’re in luck.
-No matter in which direction you move, there will be something to do.
+No matter which direction you move, there will be something to do.
 Take your time and work your way through the Neighbourgoods Market.
 Here you can expect to find artisan food, boutique wines and live music.
 It’s the kind of place where you rock up, get tipsy and buy random pieces of jewellery for the fun of it.
-Grab something small to eat at the market, like a bowl of paella or a handmade meatball sub.
+You can also grab something small to eat at the market, like a bowl of paella or a handmade meatball sub.

 Round about this time head to Kitchener’s Carvery Bar across the road and get ready to dance to live music.
-The bar is situated below the second oldest hotel in the city and played a huge role in the rejuvenation of Braamfontein in recent years.
-Local DJ Andrew Clements rented out Kitchener’s for his music sets.
-This eventually spiralled into the neighbourhood we know today.
+Local DJ Andrew Clements rented out Kitchener’s for his music sets and this eventually spiralled into the neighbourhood we know today.
 Grab a drink here, soak up the energy and realise that the city is not such a scary place after all.
-(With that said, don’t wander drunk around the back end of Fordsburg, though.)
+(With that said, don’t wander drunk around the back end of Fordsburg.)

 Let’s grab a quick lunch and squeeze in a little more fun before bouncing out of this joint.
-86 Public is an artisan pizza place found on that little square where the huge South Point billboard is.
-Here you can have blue cheese and butternut oven-baked pizza on whichever type of dough you prefer (beer and banting included).
+86 Public is an artisan pizza place.
+Here you can have blue cheese and butternut oven-baked pizza on whichever type of dough you prefer (sourdough and banting included).
 It’s a great place to enjoy a Sunday lunch with a bit of craft beer and chilled vibes.
 After this we recommend a bit of people watching.
 Take a walk around and soak up the atmosphere.
-The cool thing about Joburg over a weekend is that no matter which direction you head in you’ll find something cool.

-At the tip top of Braamfontein is where you will find the Old Fort now known as Constitution Hill.
-This site played a huge role in the shape of the city.
-From being the last stand against the British during the Boer War to being used as a women’s prison and eventually a prison to hold political refugees, it is a great spot to bring the entire trip to a complete circle.
+At the tip-top of Braamfontein is where you will find the Old Fort now known as Constitution Hill.
+This site played a huge role in shaping of the city.
+From being the last stand against the British during the Boer War to being used as a women’s prison and eventually a prison to hold political refugees, it is a great spot to bring the entire trip to a close.
 Take your time here and go through the rich yet mundane pictures of the past.
 We’ve come a long way.
 Onwards and upwards.